-After 25 years of devotion to financial inclusion via other organizations, Anne Marie van Swinderen, founder of L-IFT BV, recognized two gaps in the sector.
+After 25 years of devotion to financial inclusion via other organizations, Anne Marie van Swinderen, managing director of L-IFT, recognized two gaps in the sector.

-Financial service: Insufficient knowledge about the real demand for financial services and insufficient understanding of the complexity and the real challenges low-income people face in their financial management.
+Financial service: Insufficient knowledge about the real demand for financial services and insufficient understanding of the complex and real challenges low-income people face in their financial management.

 Financial inclusion training: No appropriate courses preparing young people for a career in microfinance.
-Most institutions hire economics or banking & finance graduates who often have other ambitions than the intensive field-work talking to low-income client.
+Most institutions hire economics or banking & finance graduates who often have other ambitions than the intensive fieldwork of talking to low-income clients.

 Financial diaries research: By investigating people’s detailed financial behavior patterns over a long period of time, intricate information about people’s financial reality becomes available that makes the demand for financial services better understood.

-To achieve this Anne Marie started a dedicated company with the involvement of a number of experienced financial inclusion, entrepreneurship and training and development experts.
+To achieve this Anne Marie founded a dedicated company with the involvement of a number of experienced financial inclusion, entrepreneurship, and training and development experts.

 << Go back